 A healthy snack or side dish.

 Now, most people wouldn’t think of these two together as a snack, but I challenge that.
-In the middle of the afternoon, when you have like 3 hours before you plan to make dinner, your ravenous inner fat kid comes out.
+In the middle of the afternoon, when you have like 3 hours before you plan to make dinner, you start to throw all caution to the wind.
 You might find yourself opening and closing your fridge and pantry numerous times, picking out anything that looks good and is within reach.
 The problem is, this is the exact type of behavior that leads to binge snacking and unhealthy food choices (insert Debbie Downer face here).

 If you do just a tiny bit of planning in advance, you could make this fairly easy Macadamia Roasted Brussels Sprouts to have as a low-calorie, make-you-feel-full snack to get you through your day.
 Say no to binge snacking and say hello to your new healthy snack!